 Administrative review of assessments is the responsibility of ARC, which is headed by a chairman appointed by the County Executive.
-Legislation enacted by the State in 2002 provides ARC with additional time to correct the tentative assessment roll before the assessments become final.
+Legislation enacted by the State in 2002 provides ARC with sufficient time to correct the tentative assessment roll before the assessments become final.
 The Department of Assessment promulgates the tentative assessment roll in January of each year.
 The law moved the date of the promulgation of the tentative assessment roll back one year.
 The law became fully effective for the first time with the roll promulgated tentatively in January 2004, which became final in April 2005, leaving a 15-month period between the issuance of the tentative and final rolls.
 During such period, ARC is able to review and correct erroneous assessments without generating any refund liability for the County.

-Prior to 2002, the estimated annual amount of property tax refund liability avoided as a result of ARC reductions prior to the promulgation of the final roll was less than \$10 million.
-From 2002 to 2007, the amount of property tax refund liability avoided as a result of ARC reductions was approximately \$638 million, including \$161 million on the 2008/09 assessment roll.
-ARC has completed its review of the 2008/2009 tentative roll prior to publication of the final 2008/2009 assessment roll on April 1, 2008.
-ARC seeks to correct as many assessments as possible prior to the promulgation of the final roll as a means to reduce the County's liability for refunds.
-In addition to its ability to correct the tentative assessment roll, ARC is authorized to resolve administratively the up to three years of pending litigation.
+Prior to 2002, the estimated annual tax reduction resulting from ARC prior to the promulgation of the final roll were less than \$10 million.
+From 2002 to 2007, ARC has corrected errors on County assessment rolls valued at approximately \$477 million, including \$140 million this past year.
+The County seeks to correct as many assessments as possible prior to the promulgation of the final roll as a means to reduce liability for refunds.
+In addition to its ability to correct the current assessment roll, ARC is authorized to resolve administratively the up to three years of pending litigation.
 See "LITIGATION - Property Tax Litigation" herein.

 The number of commercial protests was unchanged after the revaluation because virtually every commercial parcel already protested its assessment for every year.
 The number of residential grievances (including duplicate proceedings) almost doubled after the revaluation from 61,028 for the 2002/2003 tax year to 122,027 for 2007/2008.
 For 2008/09 the number of residential grievances declined to 114,808.
 In the last year before the revaluation, 40,097 residential cases went on to small claims assessment review proceedings in State Supreme Court.
 Since the revaluation, the number of residential cases has ranged from a low of 31,415 for 2003/2004 to a high of 56,834 for 2006/2007.
 For 2007/08 the number of residential cases filing a small claims assessment review proceeding dropped to 50,784.
-Preliminary numbers show that small claims filings for 2008/09 declined by 30% - 33% to approximately 35,000 and are below the filings in the last year prior to revaluation.